istvnurbn/istvnurbn.github.io/content/posts/005-marginal_success.md

 <!--more-->

-Honestly, I'm not accomplishing what I had in mind when I started this site.
+Frankly, I'm not accomplishing what I had in mind when I started this site.
 I had vivid dreams of posting at least every other week and how much it would help me articulate my thoughts.
 There were times when I enjoyed writing posts, but other times it was just the opposite.
 It felt like a burden.
 There were no KPIs attached to it, but I am still not that happy.

 The above is a common theme for me lately.
 I do not feel successful or supported in the things I do.
 So I have the following options to move forward: